opennode/waldur-zabbix/docs/api.rst

  - visible_name - host visible name (optional if scope is defined);
  - scope - optional url of related object, for example of OpenStack instance;
  - description - host description (optional);
- - interface_parameters - host interface parameters (optional, default value will be taken from service settings, if not specified);
+ - interface_parameters - host interface parameters (optional);
- - host_group_name - host group name (optional, default value will be taken from service settings if not specified);
+ - host_group_name - host group name (optional);
+ - templates - list of template urls (optional).
+ - agreed_sla - optional, for example 99.99; if it is specified, Zabbix IT Service is created with trigger corresponding to resource type of scope.

- - templates - list of template urls (optional, default value will be taken from service settings if not specified).
+For optional fields, such as interface_parameters, host_group_name, templates if value is not specified in request, default value will be taken from service settings.

 Example of a valid request: